 Travelers using wheelchairs, mobility aids, and medical devices still need to go through the security checkpoint.
 TSA screeners will inspect and physically screen wheelchairs and scooters.
 Put smaller mobility aids, such as walkers, through the X-ray machine.
 If you use a prosthetic limb or wear a medical device such as an insulin pump or ostomy bag, tell the TSA screener.
 You may be asked to undergo a wand inspection or pat-down, but you will not need to remove your medical device.
 Be ready to ask for a private inspection if the TSA screeners need to see your device.

 (They will not ask to see ostomy or urine bags.)
 Familiarize yourself with TSA rules and processes for screening passengers with medical conditions and disabilities so you know exactly what to expect and what to do if your screening officer does not follow established procedures.

 Bring Your Common Sense

-Don't make jokes; TSA officials take references to bombs and terrorism very seriously.
+Never make bomb or gun jokes; TSA officials take references to bombs and terrorism very seriously.

 Consider TSA PreCheck®

-The TSA's PreCheck® program lets you skip some of the security screening procedures, such as taking off your shoes, in exchange for providing them with your personal information in advance.
-You have to apply for the program online and visit a PreCheck® office to pay your nonrefundable fee (currently $85 for five years) and have your fingerprints taken, and there is no guarantee your application will be approved.
-If you fly regularly, using the PreCheck® screening line can save you time and reduce your travel stress level, making TSA PreCheck® an option worth considering.
+The TSA's PreCheck® program lets you skip some of the security screening procedures, such as taking off your shoes, in exchange for providing your personal information in advance.
+You have to apply for the program online, then visit a PreCheck® office to pay your nonrefundable fee (currently $85 for five years) and have your fingerprints taken, and there is no guarantee your application will be approved.
+If you fly regularly, using the PreCheck® screening line can save you time and reduce your stress level, making TSA PreCheck® an option worth considering.